freddygv/hello-consul-k8s-env/README.md

 `consul intention create hello-client hello`

 What's changing here is not just that the hello server will accept the connection.
-In transparent proxy mode upstreams are inferred from intentions, so the client proxy's configuration adds or removes the hello server's endpoints.
+In transparent proxy mode upstreams are inferred from intentions, so the client proxy's configuration adds or removes the hello server's endpoints as intentions change.

-Test out making a request to a third party URL:
+Lastly, test out making a request to a third party URL from the client pod:

 `kubectl exec deployment/hello-client -- curl https://example.com`

 Currently we allow traffic to destinations outside of the mesh without the need for an egress proxy or gateway.
 In an upcoming release we will provide a solution for authorization of traffic leaving the mesh.

-#### Teardown
+### Teardown

 `kind delete cluster --name tproxy`